 - Anesthesia errors.
 The amount of anesthesia a person is given during a procedure must be monitored carefully to avoid waking during surgery, brain damage, or even death.
 Anesthesiologists may be liable for injuries caused by administering too much anesthesia and failing to properly monitor a patient's vital signs, but can also be guilty of medical malpractice for failing to screen a patient’s medical records for possible anesthesia complications.

 - Surgical errors.
 One of the most common fears of patients about to undergo procedures are mistakes in the operating room.
 Many medical malpractice claims are filed due to surgeons operating on the wrong body part, leaving sponges or surgical instruments inside the patient’s body, causing bleeding or injuries due to “nicking” other organs or tissues, or poor post-operative care that results in infection.

-We Can Examine Your Case and Tell You If You Have Suffered Medical Malpractice
+Our Medical Malpractice Attorneys Can Tell You If You Have Suffered Medical Malpractice

 Many patients do not realize that the fact that a doctor made a mistake is not enough to file a medical malpractice claim.
 In order to take legal action against a health care provider, you will have to prove that the doctor or medical provider was negligent or incompetent in providing care, and that his negligence was the cause of your physical and emotional trauma.

 At Wayne Wright LLP, we can examine the details of your case to determine who is at fault for your suffering, and advise you on the next steps in your case.
-If you go to court, we will provide knowledgeable, aggressive representation for you and your family—and you do not owe us anything unless we win your case.
+If you go to court, our medical malpractice attorneys will provide knowledgeable, aggressive representation for you and your family—and you do not owe us anything unless we win your case.
 Call us today at 800-237-3334 to get started on your free case evaluation.